 Choosing between a French press and an automatic brewer isn't a binary decision—it's about matching the tool to your operation's needs.
 French press offers unmatched flavor and a premium experience for low-volume, high-touch settings.
 Automatic brewers deliver speed, consistency, and scalability for busy foodservice environments.

 My advice: start by evaluating your daily volume, staff expertise, and brand promise.
 Many successful operations mix both.
-For a complete framework on building a French press program, revisit our Ultimate Guide to French Press Coffee for Businesses.
-And if you're ready to upgrade your coffee service with reliable equipment and expert support, explore what Busy Bean Coffee can do for your business.
+For a complete framework on building a coffee program, revisit our

 About the Author

-Travis Estes is the CEO & Founder of Busy Bean Coffee, helping hospitality businesses brew better coffee since 2014.
-He has consulted with dozens of restaurants and hotels on beverage program optimization.
+Busy Bean Coffee, helping hospitality businesses brew better coffee since 2014.
+He has consulted with dozens of restaurants and hotels on beverage program optimization and specializes in equipment selection and workflow design.